MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 Before running the installation, the network config has to be changed via raspi-config, to use the "old" dhcpcd network settings.

 :warning:
-If the settings are changed, your network will reset and Wifi will not be configured, so you lose ssh access via wireless network.
+If the settings are changed, your network will reset and Wifi will not be configured, so you lose ssh access via wireless connection.
-So make sure you perform the following steps in a local terminal with a connected monitor and keyboard.
+So make sure you use a wired connection or perform the following steps in a local terminal with a connected monitor and keyboard.

 Change network config
 * run `sudo raspi-config`